c0ded00d1e12/ecen224/_labs/client.md

 ## Overview
 You have come very far in understanding how to control your computer!
 Up until this point, we have covered programming peripheral devices, handling inputs from a user, and many other skills that allow you to control your Pi Z2W to the fullest!
 In this we will take you from influencing processes on your own system to interacting with programs on other systems!

-In this lab you will be sending some of your saved photos
+In this lab you will gain practice with network programming by sending some of your saved photos over a network to a server.

 ### Config Struct